State budget cuts likely to cost students’ campus jobs

 By Molly Roberson –

 Texas lawmakers’ efforts to balance the state budget are likely to cost some Tarleton students their campus jobs and result in reduced hours for other student workers.
+Because of this students will need to do what they can to save money as they won’t be able to work.
+There are teacher and student discounts that they can access if needs be, hopefully, they are able to find additional jobs soon.

 The number of student workers hired and amount of time that they work differs from department to department.
 In the Dick Smith Library, students are looking at potential job losses.
 In Environmental Services, students are looking at working fewer hours.